 Sue Jowett is a Senior Lecturer in the Health Economics Unit and is an Honorary Research Fellow at the Arthritis Research UK Primary Care Centre at Keele University.

-Sue has published a number of trial-based economic evaluations in the area of cardiovascular disease and anticoagulation, and has also been involved in a number of NICE technology appraisals.
+Sue has published a number of trial-based economic evaluations in the area of cardiovascular disease and anticoagulation,.
 She is the health economics co-investigator on a number of major grants from the NIHR and HTA, concerning primary and secondary prevention of cardiovascular disease, and COPD detection and epidemiology.
 Due to her role with Keele, she has developed research interests in musculoskeletal disease, concerning both trial-based analysis and modelling of musculoskeletal conditions, and is a co-investigator on a number of grants with Keele.

 PhD in Health Economics, University of Birmingham, 2007